snowcapcyber/HardwareHacking/README.md

 ## Chatper 1 - Introduction to a Hardware Penetration Test

+Embarking on a journey into the heart of cybersecurity, this chapter unveils the essentials in "Introduction to a Hardware Penetration Test."
+As technology advances, safeguarding hardware is paramount.
+Delving into the intricacies, this chapter serves as a compass, guiding readers through the foundational principles of hardware penetration testing.
+From unveiling vulnerabilities to deploying countermeasures, it equips professionals and enthusiasts with the knowledge and techniques crucial for securing hardware devices.
+Whether a novice or seasoned practitioner, this chapter provides a crucial entry point into the specialized domain of hardware security, setting the stage for a comprehensive exploration of effective testing methodologies.

 ## Chatper 2 - Introduction to Electronics and PCB Design

 ## Chatper 3 - Chip Extraction